Olaminiyi/15.AWS-CLOUD-SOLUTION-FOR-2-COMPANY-WEBSITES-USING-A-REVERSE-PROXY-TECHNOLOGY/README.md

 **PURPOSE:**

 Reduced Cost, increase Security and Scalability are the major requirements for this project.
-Hence, implementing the architecture designed below, ensure that infrastructure for both websites (WordPress and Tooling) are resilient to Web Server failures, can accomodate increased traffic and at the same time, has reasonable cost
+Hence, implementing the architecture designed below, ensure that infrastructure for both websites (WordPress and Tooling) are resilient to Web Server failures, can accomodate increased traffic and at the same time, has reasonable cost.

 **AWS resources Required for the Design:**